 Vessel Monitoring System (VMS) means a system that allows a Flag State, through the installation of satellite-tracking devices on board its fishing vessels to receive automatic transmission of certain information.

 (h) Duration.
 Permits issued under this section are valid for a period of up to five years.
-Applicants requesting a permit to reenter a Protected Site must include the most recent report required by the general condition in the previously issued CEMP permit describing the activities conducted under authority of that permit.
+Applicants requesting a permit to reenter a Protected Site must include the most recent report required Start Printed Page 23228by the general condition in the previously issued CEMP permit describing the activities conducted under authority of that permit.

 (a) Vessels.
 The operator of any vessel required to have a harvesting permit under this subpart must: